SMS Strategies

-Your customers experience SMS and email differently—your campaign send time strategies should reflect that.
-We’ve crunched the numbers and analyzed top-performing campaigns so you can send your SMS and email campaigns at the exact right moment.
+Your subscribers experience SMS and email differently, and your campaign send-time strategies should reflect that.
+We’ve crunched the numbers and analyzed top-performing campaigns across SMS and email so you can send your messages at the exact right moment.

 Quick answers to big questions